Anthonymm0994/pika-plot/docs/ID_CONFLICT_FIX_SUMMARY.md

 ✅ All functionality preserved
 ✅ No primary key is selected by default
-✅ Performance significantly improved for large CSV files
+✅ Performance significantly improved for large CSV files ✅ Headers display properly without duplication
+✅ Create Database button is always visible and accessible

-The application now handles multiple CSV imports cleanly without any ID conflict warnings, crashes, or performance issues.
+The application now handles multiple CSV imports cleanly without any ID conflict warnings, crashes, performance issues, or UI layout problems.